Bhavna Chikhalia

 Bhavna Chikhalia (ભાવના ચીખલિયા; 14 February 1955 - 28 June 2013) was a Minister of State of Parliamentary Affairs and of Tourism and Culture in Government of India from 2003 to 2004.
 She was also a member of Lok Sabha and the first lady of Gujarat who won four consecutive term of Lok Sabha from Junagadh constituency, Gujarat (from 1991 to 2004).
 She was executive secretary of the Bharatiya Janata Party (BJP) Parliamentary Wing from 1993 to 1996, and party Whip and Party Vice President in 1998.
 She was Chairperson of the Railway Convention Committee during 1999–2002.

 Early life

-Bhavna Chikhalia was born in 1955 in a middle-class family in a small town Devalki near Junagadh, Gujarat.
+Bhavna Chikhalia was born in 1955 in a middle-class family in a small town Devalki which is a large village located in Kunkavav Vadia Taluka of Amreli District near to Junagadh District of Gujarat.
 Her father, Jamnadas Patel, was in construction business and Savitaben Patel was a pious homemaker.
 She has three siblings, a sister and two brothers.
 Sister Pusha Patel died of esophageal cancer.
 Brother Bharat Patel died in a car accident in 1996.
 Brother's son Dr. Vatsal Patel, MD, MBA, DABR is a renowned radiation oncologist (cancer specialty) in USA.
 Chikhalia was married to Devraj Chikhalia, who is a general surgeon and urologist in Gujarat.